 |a guide to screen addictions and responsible digital use.

 There are constant concerns about messaging between pupils, from both in school and from other schools.
 This means that there may be worries about online bullying or sharing of inappropriate pictures or videos.

 By inappropriate we mean anything that is not age appropriate, this could include but is not limited to pictures or videos containing violence, nudity, swearing, cruelty to animals or bullying messages.

-> In any circumstance where a parent is concerned, we encourage ALL parents and carers to report any online bullying or sharing of inappropriate material to the DSL (email@example.com) AND the police.
+In any circumstance where a parent or carer is concerned for their child’s welfare, we encourage ALL parents and carers to report any online bullying or sharing of inappropriate material to the DSL (email@example.com) AND the police.
 Other schools do the same if one of our pupils is sending such things to their pupils.
 If you feel that your child has received anything of this nature we encourage you to call 101.
 Similarly, if your child has been sending such material it could be that the police may call you about this situation.
 Please help us keep your children as safe as possible online.

 You can call the school on 01282 421142 to report any concerns or discuss any questions around online safety.